 The appointments to the Editorial Advisory Board of Advancing Suicide Prevention are prominent professionals, many known internationally in their respective fields.
-As of May 3, 2005, Editorial Advisory Board members of Advancing Suicide Prevention are:
+As of May 3, 2005 (press release), Editorial Advisory Board members of Advancing Suicide Prevention are:

 Aaron T. Beck, M.D.